SkyOfSteel/AWS_Containerized_App/README.md

 1. Understanding of containerization and Docker.
 2. Knowledge of Kubernetes and container orchestration.
 3. Familiarity with Elastic Container Registry and Elastic Kubernetes Service.
-4. Understanding of AWS infrastructure services such as Amazon CloudFront.
+4. Understanding of AWS infrastructure services such as AWS Load Balancer and Amazon CloudFront.

 ## List of Required Services
 **Core:**